Concrete Set Time

 Pipe from building to septic

 This routes through the basement wall just above slab height.
 Check the gradient is 1/4" per foot all the way to the septic tank and this is the determining factor on the exact pipe height.
-Don't forget to put a two way cleanout just outside wall.
+Don't forget to put a two way cleanout just outside the wall.

 Also implement any other piping needed.